 This can be challenging since there isn't a single person you can exclusively focus on.
 It's also more intimidating, as you may feel you're being ganged upon.

-Start by knowing the names of each person in the group, and ask for their roles or job positions in the company.
+Start by knowing the names of each person in the group and ask for their roles or job positions in the company.
 Usually, they will provide this info when they introduce themselves (or the main speaker introduces everyone in the group).
 But if the info isn't provided immediately, it's alright to ask.

 With multiple interviewers, taking down notes might be a good idea.
 This makes it much easier for you to remember everyone's name and title.

 When someone asks you a question, face that person with a smile and a friendly demeanour while you answer.
-Remember to front the other interviewers if you give a longer answer.
+Remember to contact the other interviewers if you give a longer answer.
 You're facing several interviewers, and they all matter.

 What about if you face a "good cop / bad cop" routine?
 This is when there's an interviewer who is friendly and gentle, while another interviewer is harsher, more antagonistic, and more critical.